 Bowick has broken out as a sophomore, posting 62 catches for 991 yards and 18 touchdowns.

-The Clemson Insider caught up with Bowick, who has received a couple of early offers with more certain to follow, about his season and recruitment.
+The Clemson Insider caught up with Bowick, who has received a couple of early offers with more sure to follow, about his season and recruitment.

 “I’m really proud of how far we’ve come and everything we’ve accomplished this season,” Bowick said.
 “I feel that I have outperformed expectations this year but am always looking to improve myself on and off the field.
 Overall, everything we have done this year has been done as a team.
 Working together is what has made us truly successful.”